A blood transfusion is when blood is given through a vein. The blood comes from a donor.

 - Swelling in legs, feet, hands, arms, or face

-- New onset of pain, especially in the back or chest
+- New pain, especially in the back or chest

-- Redness, swelling, increasing pain, excessive bleeding, or discharge where the needle was inserted
+- Redness, swelling, excess bleeding, or discharge where the needle was inserted

 American Association of Blood Banks